-Ending child sexual abuse in Texas.
+Stopping child sexual abuse starts in Texas.

-Child sexual abuse is prevalent, and our child population is growing.
+Child sexual abuse is preventable.

 1 in 6 Texas high school students reported having experienced sexual abuse in their lifetime.